just-containers/s6-overlay/README.md

 ## Notes

 * For now, `s6-overlay` doesn't support running it with a user different than `root`, so consequently Dockerfile `USER` directive is not supported (except `USER root` of course ;P).

+## Releases

+Over on the releases tab, we have 6 release variants.

+* `s6-overlay-nobin.tar.gz`
+* `s6-overlay-amd64.tar.gz`
+* `s6-overlay-x86.tar.gz`
+* `s6-overlay-armhf.tar.gz`
+* `s6-overlay-arm.tar.gz`
+* `s6-overlay-aarch64.tar.gz`

+The "nobin" variant is strictly the scripts of the s6-overlay, with absolutely no binaries.

+The other releases are named after their intended platform:

+* `s6-overlay-amd64.tar.gz` - includes binaries for 64-bit Intel/AMD platforms
+* `s6-overlay-x86.tar.gz` - includes binaries for 32-bit Intel/AMD platforms
+* `s6-overlay-armhf.tar.gz` - includes binaries for 32-bit ARM (hard-float) platforms, ie, Raspberry Pi
+* `s6-overlay-arm.tar.gz` - includes binaries for 32-bit ARM platforms
+* `s6-overlay-aarch64.tar.gz` - includes binaries for 64-bit ARM platforms.

+All binaries are statically compiled and should work on any Linux distro.

 ## Contributing